 It’s also worth your time to stop into the Lahaina office on Front Street if you are staying nearby.
 We purchased our tickets at the office the day of the tour and were offered the free child online deal plus ten dollars off.

-Book a tour in the middle of the day so you can watch the submarine before you rise up and the one after you go down, it’s really interesting to see.
+Book a Maui submarine ride in the middle of the day so you can watch the submarine before you rise up and the one after you go down, it’s really interesting to see.

-*Children must be over 36 inches tall to participate on the tour and under twelve years old to qualify for the child fare.
+*Children must be over 36 inches tall to participate in the tour and under twelve years old to qualify for the child fare.

 Before Your Maui Atlantis Submarine Tour